To include Santa in our traditions or not is a very real question we have as Christians. This is how we handled this hot topic in our home.

 Then I Had Kids

-Years later, we were watching a movie with our 16 month old and 4 year old at Christmas time and the main character was Santa.
+Years later, now a parent of 2 boys the question of what to do with Santa was brought up.
+We were watching a movie with our 16-month-old and 4 year old at Christmas time and the main character was Santa.

-When the movie was over, those curious brown eyes were staring hopeful at us wanting to know about Santa.
-Our oldest was very aware why we celebrated Christmas because we had been doing our Christ Focused Christmas ADVENTures each day but he wanted to know more about this man who brought gifts to children.
+When the movie was over, those curious brown eyes were staring hopefully at us wanting to know about Santa.
+Our oldest was very aware of why we celebrated Christmas because we had been doing our Christ Focused Advent Christmas ADVENTures each day but he wanted to know more about this man who brought gifts to children.

 So my husband and I looked at each other wondering what to tell them.
 Up to this point, we had not discussed whether we were going to do Santa or not.
-My husband looked at me bewildered and I shrugged my shoulders.
+My husband looked at me bewildered and I shrugged my shoulders–giving him the “This one is yours!” look.

 That night we told our boys that Santa is a fictional character and we shared with them the beautiful story of Saint Nicholas.
 I found a short kid-friendly video and book that talked about his inspiring life.

-The video clip ended and I thought we handled this well.
+The video clip ended and I thought we handled it well.

 That is until my 4 year old asked, “Is Santa dead?”